idleberg/node-makensis-cli/README.md

 ## Usage

-You can evoke this wrapper using `nsis` or, since Windows users already have `NSIS.exe` in the PATH, using the `nn` shorthand.
+You can evoke this wrapper using `nsis` or, since Windows users already have `NSIS.exe` in the PATH, using the `mn` shorthand.

 ### Sub-Commands